VoznyukI/OberonUtilities/README.md

 VGA.Display.Mod
 W32.Display.Mod

 You can find the difference only in the file name that is specified in the * .Obj file for manipulated files.
-It can be checked with the help of binary comparison (for example, using Araxis Merge[Araxis Merge](https://www.araxis.com/merge/index.en)).
+It can be checked with the help of binary comparison (for example, using [Araxis Merge](https://www.araxis.com/merge/index.en)).

 ##### 5.6
 There are no corresponding * .Mod files for files IFWC31.Display.Obj and DisplayPermedia2.Obj from  [Native Oberon](https://sourceforge.net/projects/nativeoberon).